sanderveldhuis/glidelite/doc/ipc.md

 ## Request and response

-Request and response messages are transmitted asynchronous to a specified endpoint where the delivery is not guaranteed and no timeout is set.
+Request and response messages are transmitted asynchronous to a specified endpoint.
+Delivery is not guaranteed; there is no default timeout for requests.
 Once a response is received the specified callback will be invoked.
-GlideLite supports a maximum of 100 simultaneous open IPC requests.
+GlideLite currently limits simultaneous open IPC requests to 100.
+If the limit is reached, the oldest pending requests will be dropped.

 ```typescript
 import { ipc } from 'glidelite';